 However, the common form for many international students to prove their financial ability to study in Germany yet remains a blocked bank account in a German bank.
 In such case, questions and concerns about how one can open and run a blocked account before actually arriving in Germany, bothers anyone who chooses a blocked bank account with needed sufficient means as a form to cope with financial requirements to study in Germany.
 To make it easier, next we will illustrate in detail the procedures for opening a bank account in just few simple administrative steps.

 Opening a Blocked Bank Account (Sperrkonto) in Germany

-If you are a foreigner to whom visa restriction with Germany still applies than you will need to open a blocked account in a German bank while you are in your home country, as an essential requirement when applying for a visa.
+If you are a foreigner to whom the visa restriction with Germany still applies, then you will need to open a blocked account in a German bank while you are in your home country, as an essential requirement when applying for a visa.

 In such case, the Embassy or Consulate of Germany in your country serves as an attesting authority for the administrative procedure of opening a bank account.
 As an alternative form to open a blocked bank account in Germany is by applying directly in one of the branches of the chosen bank in your country.

 First Scenario – Opening a Blocked Bank Account through a German Diplomatic Office in your Country

 This is what you should take care of in case you need the German diplomatic office attestation:

 - Download the application form for opening a blocked bank account from the official website of Deutsche Bank